Dragon's Back Hike Hong Kong: A Beginner's Guide to HK's Easiest Trail

 Dragon’s Back Hike: How To Get There

-From Shau Kei Wan, take the 9 bus, which will take you through to the trailhead.
-Our bus had quite a few people on it, heading out to do the hike.
-Some got off before the Junction of Sections 7 and Section 8 of the Hong Kong Trail.
-You’ll loop back to near this spot, but you don’t want to get off too early.
+From Shau Kei Wan, take the nine bus, which will take you through to the trailhead.
+Our bus was quite full as we headed out for the hike.
+Some people got off before the Junction of Sections 7 and 8 of the Hong Kong Trail.
+You’ll loop back to near this spot, but you don’t want to get off too early unless you’re planning to shorten the trail.

 Trail Description (Segmented)